valeriangalliat/blog/2020/09/what-s-currently-playing-at-shakti-rock-gym.md

 ## The problem with Shakti music

-When I'm at the gym, a lot of times I'm too lazy to go grab my phone and Shazam a song, and I always wished I could just lookup later "what song was playing at Shakti at 17:28" and find it again (something that you can otherwise do on popular radio channels).
+When I'm at the gym, a lot of times I'm too lazy to go grab my phone and Shazam a song, and I always wished I could just look up later "what song was playing at Shakti at 17:28" and find it again (something that you can otherwise do on popular radio channels).

 Other times, I was at home and I didn't really have any inspiration on what to listen to, and I wished I could just tune to whatever was